Last updated on July 10th, 2021 at 07:46 am

 Sometimes we benefit when we modify abstractions; usually we encounter unintended and unpleasant consequences.
 For example, unless we examine our modifications carefully, it’s possible that the implications of a modification might conflict with one or more of the fundamental assumptions of the abstraction.

-Examples of the resilience error
+A metaphorical example of the resilience error

-The problem in our example is that the circular hole in the hull violated a fundamental assumption about how ship hulls work: they work by keeping all water out of the ship.
+The problem in our example is that the circular hole in the hull violated a fundamental assumption about how ship hulls work.
+They work by keeping all water out of the ship.
 We had extended the idea of hull to make it lighter, but in doing so, we encountered some unintended consequences because our extension violated a fundamental property of hulls.

 How the resilience error leads to technical debt

 In many cases, the resilience error is at the heart of the causes of technical debt.
 It works like this.
 We have an asset that works perfectly well in one set of contexts.
 We want to apply that asset in a new way, which might (or might not) require some minor extensions.
 When we try it, we find that the asset incorporates some assumptions about the original context, and one or more of those assumptions are violated by the new context.
 Scrambling, we find some quick fixes that can get things working again.
 But those fixes usually aren’t well-designed or easily maintained.
 The result is a trail of technical debt.

 Acquiring companies is like that.
 Before the acquisition, we think we’ll be able to merge the IT operations to save some expenses in operations.
 But when we actually try it, merging them proves to be far more expensive than we imagined.
 Ah, the resilience error.